roboticslab-uc3m/kinematics-dynamics/README.md

 }
 ```

-Bartek Lukawski, Juan G. Victores, and Carlos Balaguer.
+Bartek Łukawski, Juan G. Victores, and Carlos Balaguer.
 A generic controller for teleoperation on robotic manipulators using low-cost devices.
 In *XLIV Jornadas de Automática*, pages 785–788.
 Universidade da Coruña, 2023.

 ```bibtex
 @inproceedings{lukawski2023jjaa,